Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I got to have one topic tonight, and it was tariffs.
 I think I just ran around the room on tariffs because you couldn't name a deal.

-You couldn't.
-I cited every economic measure that which is an older.
+I cited every economic measure which is an all-in-one.

 GDP contracted in the first quarter.
 PPI is going up.